ybrid/player-interaction/README.md

 # player-interaction
-This document specifies how clients, or more specific players, interact with **YBRID, a Hybrid Dynamic Live Audio Platform**.
+This document specifies how clients, or more specific players, interact with **Ybrid, a Hybrid Dynamic Live Audio Platform**.
 As well, a demo player written in HTML5/JavaScript can be found in **src/demo/html5**.

 ## Content
 * [**Introduction**](#introduction)